zzw890827/aws-sap-questions/第5套/README.md

     - [ ] A. Create a new Amazon FSx for Windows File Server fie system.
 Configure AWS DataSync with are location for the on-premises file share and are location for the new Amazon FSx file system.
 Create a new DataSync task to copy the data from the on-premises file share location to the Amazon FSx file system.
     - [ ] B. Create an S3 bucket for the application.
 Copy the data from the on-promises storage to the S3 bucket.
     - [ ] C. Deploy an AWS Server Migration Service (AWS SMS) VM to the on-premises environment.
 Use AWS SMS to migrate the fie storage sender from on premises to an Amazon EC2 instance.
     - [ ] D. Create an S3 bucket for the application.
 Deploy a new AWS Storage Gateway file gateway on an on-premises VM.
-Create a now file share that stores data in the S3 bucket and is associated with the file gateway.
+Create a nw file share that stores data in the S3 bucket and is associated with the file gateway.
 Copy the data from the on-premises storage to the new file gateway endpoint.

     <details>
        <summary>Answer</summary>